Jacob Golos: Emigration to America

 Reizen escaped by fleeing to the east, traveling to the United States by way of China and via a ship from Japan.
-In the United States at some point, he adopted the surname "Golos," by which he will subsequently be known here.
+In the United States at some point, he adopted the surname "Golos," by which he would subsequently be known.
 In 1909 Golos reached San Francisco, California, where he obtained work in a print shop as a pressman.

 By 1912, Golos had found his way to New York City, where he helped to raise funds for political prisoners in Russia.
-Golos was active in the Russian Socialist Federation in May 1915 he gained membership in the Socialist Party of America when the Russian Federation joined that party.
+Golos was active in the Russian Socialist Federation, and in May 1915 gained membership in the Socialist Party of America when the Russian Federation joined that party.

 Golos returned to California in 1917, where he supported himself by working for fruit picking and packing firms.
 He also worked as an organizer for the Socialist Party of California.
 He remained in California until 1919.

 Toward the end of August 1919, Golos was elected to the Central Executive Committee of the Russian Federation by the organization's 5th Convention, held in Detroit, Michigan.
 Immediately after the close of the Detroit gathering, Golos and a number of his comrades in the Russian Federation, including Alexander Stoklitsky and Nicholas Hourwich, traveled to Chicago to attend another convention.
 This one established the Communist Party of America, forerunner of the Communist Party, USA.

 In his personal history and personnel forms written in Moscow in 1926, Golos dated his work as a member of the Central Committee of the Russian Section (New York) as from 1919 to 1925.
 In December 1922, Golos was elected to the nine-member Bureau of the Russian Federation of the Workers Party of America, the "legal" public face of the then-underground Communist Party of America.

 In 1921–1922, Golos worked as an organizer at the Communist Party HQ in Chicago.
 In 1922-1923 he was an organizer for the organization in its Detroit district.
 In 1923 Golos became head of the Society for Technical Aid to Soviet Russia, one of the party's technological aid initiatives; he worked in that capacity until 1926.